Memorial Hall (Harvard University): Sanders Theatre

-Sanders Theatre (capacity 1000) is in great demand for lectures, concerts, ceremonies and conferences.
+Sanders is in great demand for lectures, concerts, ceremonies and conferences.

 Winston Churchill, Theodore Roosevelt, Martin Luther King Jr., and Mikhail Gorbachev have spoken there.

 Sanders features John La Farge's stained-glass window Athena Tying a Mourning Fillet; statues of James Otis (by Thomas Crawford) and Josiah Quincy III (by William Wetmore Story) flank the stage.

 The exterior gables display busts of great orators: Demosthenes, Cicero, John Chrysostom, Jacques-Bénigne Bossuet, William Pitt, 1st Earl of Chatham, Edmund Burke, and Daniel Webster.

 Sanders Theatre contributed in an unusual way to the early work of Wallace Sabine, considered the founder of architectural acoustics.
 In 1895, tasked with improving the dismal acoustical performance of the Fogg Museum's lecture hall, Sabine carried out a series of nocturnal experiments there, using hundreds of seat cushions borrowed from nearby Sanders as sound-absorbent material; his work each night was limited by the requirement that the cushions be returned to Sanders in time for morning lectures there.

 The scientific unit of sound absorption, the sabin, is very close to the absorption provided by one Sanders Theatre cushion.